dvla/evl-screenshot-helper/README.md

 # EVL Selenium Helper
 ---

 A handy extension to Selenium web tests which helps generate and organise screenshots of your automated web tests.
-Build to aid the documentation of the [Tax](https://vehicletax.service.gov.uk/), [SORN](https://www.sorn.service.gov.uk/) and [Vehicle Enquiry Service](https://vehicleenquiry.service.gov.uk/) for DVLA.
+Built to aid the documentation of the [Tax](https://vehicletax.service.gov.uk/), [SORN](https://www.sorn.service.gov.uk/) and [Vehicle Enquiry Service](https://vehicleenquiry.service.gov.uk/) for DVLA.
 Uses the test method name and namespace to automatically create a folder structure to organise your screenshots - great for quickly and automatically documenting your service.

 ## Prerequisites